 When you donate to charity, you can receive tax benefits for your donations.

-However, you cannot receive tax benefits for a donation to your friend up the street.
+But, you can’t just receive tax benefits for a donation to your friend up the street.
 The organization receiving the donation “must be a registered charity,” says John Gillani, a Calgary, Alberta-based certified management accountant.
 Registered charities include organizations such as The Canadian Red Cross or many of the amateur athletic associations.
-You can check to see if a charity is registered on the Canada Revenue Agency website.
+You can check to see if a charity is registered on the Canada Revenue Agency (CRA) website.
 If you arm yourself with information about charitable donation requirements, you can help others, while helping yourself as well.

 Importance of Receipts